$\mathbf{C}^2$Former: Calibrated and Complementary Transformer for RGB-Infrared Object Detection: Experiments

 \subsection{Implementation Details}

-For DroneVehicle dataset, we use single-stage oriented object detector---$\rm S^2$A-Net \cite{han2021align}, while for KAIST dataset, we utilize a two-stage horizontal object detector---Cascade R-CNN \cite{cai2018cascade}.
+For DroneVehicle dataset, we use single-stage oriented object detector---$\rm S^2$A-Net \cite{han2021align}, the size of initial anchors is set to [4, 8, 16] with a single ratio 1.0, while for KAIST dataset, we utilize a two-stage horizontal object detector---Cascade R-CNN \cite{cai2018cascade}, the size of initial anchors is [4, 8, 16, 32] with a single ratio 2.43.
+For RPN settings in Cascade R-CNN, we select top-2000 proposals from each image to guarantee the recall value.
 We select ResNet50 with FPN (ResNet50-FPN) as the backbone network unless otherwise specified.
 All detectors are trained for 24 epochs on an NVIDIA TITAN V GPU and optimized using stochastic gradient descent (SGD) algorithm with 0.9 momentum and 0.0001 weight decay.
-During training, we set two images per batch and initial learning rate is 0.001.
+During training, we set two images of size $640 \times 512$ per batch and initial learning rate is 0.001.
 At epochs 16 and 22, the rate of learning is divided by 10.
 We perform augmentation to images, such as flip, crop, and mosaic.
-During inference, duplicated bounding boxes are removed by conducting the non-maximum suppression (NMS) with 0.3 IoU threshold.
+During inference, both detectors are set up the same as in the training phase and the duplicated bounding boxes are removed by conducting the non-maximum suppression (NMS) with 0.3 IoU threshold.
 All experiments are conducted based on the modified code library MMRotate \cite{zhou2022mmrotate} and MMDetection \cite{chen2019mmdetection}.